 Our music ensembles are highly regarded and achieve Gold Standard annually in the Brisbane Bands Festival.

 Students in Years 7, 8 and 9 may select two Arts subjects to study each year.
-Programs of study in Dance, Drama, Digital Art Studies, Music and Visual Art are aligned to the Australian Arts Curriculum providing an environment where our students can confidently think, create and communicate through the media of their chosen art form.
+Programs of study in Dance, Drama, Digital Art Studies and Media, Music and Visual Art are aligned to the Australian Arts Curriculum providing an environment where our students can confidently think, create and communicate through the media of their chosen art form.

 An overview of the curriculum, including topics and suggested assessment tasks is available in the Junior Secondary Handbook.